jibolash/khaled-keys-terminal/readme.md

 ### Setup
   - Clone the repo or Download the ZIP folder
   - Copy the quotes.sh file to your home folder
-  - Add the command ./quotes.sh to your .zshrc file or .bashrc file (Both files should be in the home folder)
+  - Add the statement **./quotes.sh** anywhere in your .zshrc file or .bashrc file (Both files should be in the home folder)
   - The last step was the last step

 ### License
 Prefer motivational quotes?
 Song lyrics?
 Jokes?
 Or maybe philosophical musings are your thing.
 Modify and share to your heart's content, that's kind of the point.

+### Operating Systems
+This script was only tested on MAC OSX.